blargoflatsome/COD/content/c/story-beats.md

 3. Gain access to knowledge that someone tried to conceal.
 4. Gain favor with a faction that can help you learn more about your goal.
 5. Destroy evidence or rhetoric that proves your task to be impossible.
+6. Discover a shortcut that shouldn't exist; using it will get you to the next landmark unhurt, but something about it feels wrong.
-6. Sell or sacrifice an important resource to secure a secret.
+7. Sell or sacrifice an important resource to secure a secret.
-7. Reach a landmark on tier 3.
+8. Reach a landmark on Tier 3.
-8. Find a helpful book.
+9. Find a helpful book of lore.
+10. Learn a rite (homebrew; see terminology).
+11. Learn a local's story that helps you better understand the area or the active party goal.
-9. Succeed at a task that someone else has recently failed to achieve.
+12. Succeed at a task that someone else has recently failed to achieve.
-10. Acquire an NPC bond who has access to useful information.
+13. Acquire an NPC bond who has access to useful information.
+14. Discover an established and safe route to a new landmark.
-11. Flee from combat or a similarly dangerous situation, or hide until it all blows over.
+15. Flee from combat or a similarly dangerous situation, or hide until it all blows over.
-12. Meet someone from your old life who's trying to get you to give up on your quest.
+16. Meet someone from your old life who's trying to get you to give up on your quest.
-13. Dissect something or interrogate someone that can shed light on your task.
+17. Dissect something or interrogate someone that can shed light on your task.
+18. Study and learn something about a creature that helps keep you safe from them.
-14. Buy some cutting-edge, experimental or finely-made equipment and use it.
+19. Buy some cutting-edge, experimental, or finely made equipment and use it.
+20. Recognize a cultural tradition that helps you improve relations with a faction.
+21. Learn how someone died here: you uncover evidence of a past tragedy—bones, notes, memories, or echoes that tell a grim story.
+22. Understand a creature's weakness; you learn something that helps the party—but only because you watched the creature suffer.
+23. Realize a haven survives because of a lie; your investigation reveals the truth behind a local comfort or myth.
+You must choose whether to keep it secret.
+24. Learn a hidden shortcut with risks; you find a faster path to a landmark, but it's unstable, dangerous, or ethically questionable to use.
+25. Add a new spell to your spellbook (wizards) or find a spell scroll (everyone else).
+26. Curse a disease.
+27. Reveal a truth that causes harm.

 ### Forced/Employed

 1. Receive orders from your masters.
 2. Follow orders from your masters, even though they put you at risk.
 3. Rebel against your orders, even though this puts you at risk.
-4. Forge a friendship or romantic relationship with an NPC.
-5. Get into trouble as someone discovers your checkered past.
-6. Betray someone because of your true nature.
-7. Do something dangerous to conceal your past.
-8. Invoke your masters' name to get what you want.
+4. Invoke your masters' name to get what you want.
-9. As a result of your actions, an NPC is taken out of action or a PC suffers injury.
+5. As a result of your actions, someone else suffers injury.
-10. Find a sanctuary where your masters cannot reach you.
+6. Find a sanctuary where your masters cannot reach you.
-11. Rescue an NPC from trouble that you caused.
+7. Rescue an NPC from trouble that you caused.
-12. Receive a time-critical mission that leads you away from your other objectives.
+8. Receive a time-critical mission that leads you away from your other objectives.
-13. Receive aid from someone reprehensible who's in the employ of your master.
+9. Receive aid from someone reprehensible who's in the employ of your master.
-14. Send a requested resource back to your master rather than using it yourself.
+10. Send a requested resource back to your master rather than using it yourself.
-15. Perform a seemingly unconnected action for your masters that has grim consequences.
+11. Perform a seemingly unconnected action for your masters that has grim consequences.
-16. Cover up a crime that someone else committed on behalf of your masters.
+12. Cover up a crime that someone else committed on behalf of your masters.
-17. Claim you're doing something on behalf of your masters when in fact it's for your own ends.
+13. Claim you're doing something on behalf of your masters when in fact it's for your own ends.
-18. Involve an NPC in your master's schemes.
+14. Involve an NPC in your master's schemes.
-19. Do a favor for someone to gain leverage over them.
+15. Do a favor for someone to gain leverage over them.
+16. Bring kindness into a job that doesn't require it.
+While performing a mandatory task (guard duty, cleaning, courier work, cataloging, etc.), you take an extra step to help someone—even though no one told you to.
+Your small act brightens someone's day.
+17. Go above and beyond on a required task.
+18. Use your position to prevent unnecessary harm.
+19. Do a rush job at the cost of time.
+20. Earn respect through compassion, not efficiency.
+Someone you work for or with softens toward you because of a kind act you performed while on duty.
+21. Learn something you weren't supposed to know about your masters or their plans.
+During routine work, you overhear or discover a secret that puts you at risk.
+Your employer would not want you talking.
+22. Discover you are replaceable in a way that terrifies you.
+23. Fail at or refuse an assigned task.

 ### Occult

 1. See something from your dreams in the real world.
-2. Consume something of the Occult.
-3. Be rendered helpless in the Heart for an hour or more.
-4. Perform a rite at a place of power (Tier 2 or deeper).
+2. Perform a rite at a place of power (Tier 2 or deeper).
-5. Damage or sabotage a haven, letting the Heart in.
-6. Sacrifice something you love to the Heart.
+3. Sacrifice something you love to the occult.
-7. Allow something dangerous of the Heart to live when you could have killed it.
+4. Allow something dangerous of the occult to live when you could have killed it.
-8. Let your curiosity lead you into danger.
+5. Let your curiosity lead you into danger.
-9. Undergo a trance-like vision that lasts for hours.
+6. Undergo a trance-like vision that lasts for hours.
-10. Communicate with something of the Heart.
+7. Communicate with something occult.
-11. Witness an emissary of the Heart Itself.
+8. Witness an emissary of a cult.
-12. Receive insight from a witch, a heartsblooded person or something stranger still.
+9. Receive insight from a witch or something stranger still.
-13. Gain information on why you have been chosen by the Heart.
+10. Gain information on why you have been chosen by an occult entity.
-14. Receive a strange surgical implant or heartsblood transfusion.
+11. Receive a strange surgical implant.
-15. Build a shrine to the Heart somewhere important.
+12. Build a shrine to the occult somewhere important.
-16. Terrify or intrigue an NPC with your obsession.
+13. Terrify or intrigue an NPC with your obsession.
-17. Perform an act of service to an NPC witch.
+14. Perform an act of service to an NPC witch.
-18. Shelter someone touched by the Heart from persecution.
+15. Shelter someone touched by the occult from persecution.
-19. Become cursed.
+16. Become cursed.
-20. Consume Something That Should Not Be Eaten.
-You must devour an occult substance—ink, spoiled magic, someone’s shadow, a memory, a parasite—and survive the transformation it inflicts.
+17. Consume something that should not be eaten: you must devour an occult substance—ink, spoiled magic, someone's shadow, a memory, a parasite—and survive the transformation it inflicts.
-21. Accept a Whisper That Never Stops.
-An entity implants a voice in your mind.
+18. Accept a whisper that never stops: an entity implants a voice in your mind.
 You must act on at least one of its suggestions, even as you realize its goals are not your own.
-22. Give a Name to Something That Should Remain Nameless.
-You identify an eldritch thing—granting it definition and power.
+19. Give a name to something that should remain nameless: you identify an eldritch thing—granting it definition and power.
 Its new identity clings to you, creating a bond you cannot easily sever.
-23. Sacrifice Innocence to Gain Insight.
-You willingly end something pure.
+20. Sacrifice innocence to gain insight; you willingly end something pure.
+21. Learn a small, helpful rite from a harmless spirit.
+22. Witness an occult phenomenon that inspires wonder, not terror.
+23. Use a rite or spell to bring comfort rather than harm.
+24. Join a cult.
+25. Perform a minor pact or offering: you perform a small ritual or offer something to a local entity.

 ### Penitence

 1. Help someone vulnerable with no expectation of repayment.
-2. Repair something physical – a bridge, a door, a wall, etc. – that someone needs.
+2. Repair something physical—a bridge, a door, a wall, etc.—that someone needs.
 3. De-escalate a situation that would have led to bloodshed.
 4. Spare someone's life.
+5. Do something dangerous to conceal your past.
-5. Punish an NPC for wrongdoing.
+6. Punish an NPC for wrongdoing.
-6. Meet an NPC who hates you for what you've done.
+7. Meet an NPC who hates you for what you've done.
-7. Bring bodily harm to those who stand against your party.
+8. Bring bodily harm to those who stand against your party.
-8. Sabotage the assets of those who stand against your party.
+9. Sabotage the assets of those who stand against your party.
-9. Witness first-hand the tragic extent of your failings.
+10. Witness firsthand the tragic extent of your failings.
-10. Donate needed supplies.
+11. Donate needed supplies.
-11. Put yourself in great danger to protect your companions.
+12. Put yourself in great danger to protect your companions.
-12. Make reparations to an NPC that you have personally wronged.
+13. Make reparations to an NPC that you have personally wronged.
-13. Repeat a past mistake.
+14. Repeat a past mistake.
-14. Rescue an NPC.
+15. Rescue an NPC.
-15. Refuse a desirable offer due to the restrictions of your penance.
+16. Refuse a desirable offer due to the restrictions of your penance.
-16. You must give up an object that carries deep emotional meaning—an heirloom, a relic, a memory totem—and break, burn, or sacrifice it to show your sincerity.
+17. Give up an object that carries deep emotional meaning—an heirloom, a relic, or a memory totem—and break, burn, or sacrifice it to show your sincerity.
+18. Get into trouble as someone discovers your checkered past.
+19. Betray someone because of your true nature.
+20. Confess a secret to the wrong person.
+21. Perform a self-flagellating task.
+22. Walk through a place that reflects your guilt.
+23. Perform an act you loathe to satisfy duty: you do something distasteful to repay a debt or fulfill an obligation, knowing it diminishes you.
+24. Face a minor haunting of your past actions.

-## Advanced
+## Advanced Personal Goals
+Advanced goals are larger goals you have to work toward over time.
+It is never too early to work toward a goal; just be sure to select it as your goal before you accomplish it.

-### General Personal
+### General

-1. Have a landmark or connection named after you.
+1. Have a landmark named after you.
-2. Successfully perform a Dangerous action that saves the day.
+2. Successfully perform a dangerous action that saves the day.
 3. Acquire a rare or powerful item, preferably magic.
-4. Slay a beast that's at least five times your size. (cr+5)
+4. Slay a beast that's at least five times your size (CR +5).
 5. Save a haven from destruction or doom.
-6. Connect three havens to one another with permanent paths.
-7. Explore a mysterious tower whilst on a delve
+6. Explore a mysterious tower.
-8. Witness a Moment That Permanently Breaks Your Faith in Something
-9. Choose Who Lives and Who Is Left Behind
-10. Perform a Mercy That Feels Like Murder
-11. Fail to Save Someone Who Trusted You
+7. Witness a moment that permanently breaks your faith in something.
+8. Choose who lives and who is left behind.
+9. Perform a mercy that feels like murder.
+10. Fail to save someone who trusted you.
-12. Bring Light to a Place That Has Forgotten It
+11. Bring light to a place that has forgotten it.
-13. Save Someone Who Absolutely Shouldn’t Have Survived.
-Against impossible odds, you rescue a character others had written off— a trapped delver, a lost child, a cursed wanderer.
-Your act changes their future.
+12. Save someone who absolutely shouldn't have survived.
+13. Uncover a hidden conspiracy.

 ### Knowledge

 1. Kill someone who is trying to stop you from claiming knowledge.
 2. Sell or sacrifice a resource to secure a secret.
 3. Gain authority within a faction that you can use to learn more about your goal.
 4. Find a source of knowledge on Tier 3 of the Heart.
 5. Acquire a renowned piece of equipment.
 6. Attract a protégé who's read your work and is determined to learn more.
-7. Teach Someone a Truth That Changes Their Path
+7. Teach someone a truth that changes their path.
-8. Understand an Enemy Enough to Heal Them Physicaly.
+8. Understand an enemy enough to heal them physically.
-9. Learn a Truth You Wish You Hadn’t.
-You must change a belief or behavior because of it.
+9. Learn a truth you wish you hadn't; you must change a belief or behavior because of it.
-10. Open a Book That Was Meant to Stay Closed
+10. Open a book that was meant to stay closed.
-11. Reveal a Truth That Causes Harm
+11. Reclaim a lost relic.
+12. Explore and map a previously unknown landmark.
+13. Rediscover a lost rite, artifact, or belief that restores hope to a populace.
+14. Teach or inspire through shared knowledge: take time to teach a group "how to light a fire," as the saying goes.
+15. Learn a rite on Tier 3.

 ### Forced/Employed

 1. Destroy something important to your masters.
 2. Learn or possess something that lessens the control your masters have over you.
 3. Perform a truly reprehensible act on behalf of your masters.